-We are lucky to have a diverse team of talented and experienced members on our Board.
-Read on and learn about the team.
+We are honoured to have a diverse team of talented and experience community members on the Langley Memorial Hospital Foundation Board of Directors.

-Deanna Horn has lived in Langley since 1970 and her family has resided in Langley for 90 years.
+Deanna has lived in Langley since 1970 and her family has resided in Langley for over 90 years.
 Her father grew up in Glen Valley and went to school in Fort Langley.
-Today her three children and all four grandchildren call Langley home.
-Deanna, her husband Brian and their extended family gratefully contribute back to the Langley community that they all care about.
+Today, her three children and all four grandchildren call Langley home.
+Deanna, her husband and their extended family gratefully contribute back to the Langley community that they all care about.

 As a proactive volunteer of the Langley Memorial Hospital Foundation, Deanna looks forward to applying her business, marketing and governance skills to the fundraising efforts of the Foundation.

 Ellen and her family have lived in Langley for the past 10 years.
-She moved from Vancouver as part of the opening team for the Tong Louie Family YMCA and chose Langley for the excellent schools, recreation and beautiful environment for her, husband Ed and their children Joseph and Rachel.
+She moved from Vancouver as part of the opening team for the Tong Louie Family YMCA and chose Langley for the excellent schools, recreation and beautiful environment for her and her family.

-A recent MBA graduate from Royal Roads University in Victoria, Ellen works as the Executive Director of the Langley Division of Family Practice (LDFP), and organization that represents local physicians in Langley and aims to bring our comunity together in health.
-Ellen looks forward to utilizing her skills and resources from the MBA program and past experience in community development and fundraising to support the goals of the Foundation.
-Through many years of working with not-for-profits, she has developed a high appreciation for the volunteers and leadership that make a difference in the lives of others and she looks forward to the opportunity to improve health and to serve her community.
+A recent MBA graduate from Royal Roads University in Victoria, Ellen works as the Executive Director of the Langley Division of Family Practice (LDFP), an organization that represents local physicians in Langley and aims to bring our community together in health.
+Ellen looks forward to utilizing the skills and resources she obtained from the MBA program and past experience in community development and fundraising to support the goals of the Foundation.
+Through many years of working with not-for-profits she has developed a high appreciation for volunteers and the leadership who make a difference in the lives of others.
+Ellen looks forward to the opportunity to help improve health and to serve her community.

 Nav was born in Prince George and grew up in North Delta.
-As a new member of the community in Langley, Nav is excited to put his talents to work for such an important Foundation.
+As a new member of the Langley community, Nav is excited to put his talents to work for such an important Foundation.
 Since his days as an undergraduate at UBC, he has volunteered and provided accounting services for a number of not-for-profits, and he hopes this experience, along with his enthusiasm and compassion, will serve the Foundation well.

 David enjoys spending time with his family, as well as exercising and reading.